Rafael-Lugo/Rafael-Lugo/README.md

 Here you will find details of any project I am working on.

+## About me:

+I am a graphic and media designer with a strong background in *illustration, branding, and visual communication*.
+Over the years, I have worked on creative projects ranging from brochures and logos to animations and motion design.
+Currently, I am expanding my skills through further training in **web development**, combining design expertise with technical knowledge to create modern and user-friendly digital solutions.

 <!--
 **Rafael-Lugo/Rafael-Lugo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.